clinesmith-m/easya/README.md

 You must already have `python3` and python `virtualenv` installed.
 For full functionality, you will also need to be able to run this code from within a `bash` shell (meaning that none of this has been tested on Windows, but you're more than welcome to be the first to try it).
 You will also need your own AWS account.
 ## Setup
 Coming soon.

+### Notes to self
+None of the tutorials I've found mention building the skill.
+Do that.
+It is necessary.